Learn how to set up a local development environment with Local by Flywheel, a popular local WordPress development tool by Flywheel and WP Engine.

 You can now easily configure different options for the Local WordPress website you just installed using the dashboard, but I want to show you a few of the useful features inside the app.

 Adding SSL to your Local WordPress Website

-This can be useful if you are debugging a website that has SSL enabled in live production or if you are building a website with making it SSL complaint when it goes into production.
+This can be useful if you are debugging a website that has SSL enabled in live production or if you are building a website that makes it SSL compliant when it goes into production.

-It will ask for your admin password and turn the domain into trusted.
+It will ask for your admin password and turn the domain into a trusted one.
 You can now view the HTTPS version of the local domain.

 Use Flywheel to host your website?
 Learn how to enable Free Simple SSL with Flywheel Hosting.

 Live Demo URL for Local WordPress Installation

 As I mentioned in the above section, another important feature of using Local by Flywheel is that you can easily create live shareable URLs to demo your local WordPress installation.
 This can be useful if you want to send the link to your client or coworker to see your work.